 For the purpose of reporting, schools that participated in the assessment were classified into three mutually exclusive types of location - Central City, Urban Fringe/Large Town, and Rural/Small Town.
 These classifications are based on geographic characteristics of the schools' locations and are determined by Census Bureau definitions of metropolitan statistical areas (MSAs), population size, and density.
-These categories indicate the geographic locations of schools and are not intended to indicate or imply social or economic meanings for location types.
-(The type of location classification is described in Appendix A.)
+These categories indicate the geographic locations of schools and are not intended to indicate or imply social or economic meanings for location types.33 (The type of location classification is described in Appendix A.)

-Table 2.6A presents fourth-grade results according to the location type of the schools that students attended for Florida and the nation.
+Table 2.6A presents fourth-grade results according to the location type of the schools that students attended for North Carolina and the nation.

-The average mathematics scale score of students attending schools in central cities in Florida was lower than that of students in urban fringes/large towns but was not significantly different from that of students in rural areas/small towns.
+The average mathematics scale score of students attending schools in central cities in North Carolina was not significantly different from that of students in urban fringes/large towns or rural areas/small towns.

-From 1992 to 1996, there was no significant change in the average scale score of students attending schools in any of the three types of location in Florida.
+From 1992 to 1996, there was an increase in the average scale score of students attending schools in all three types of location in North Carolina.

-&lt;sup>33 In past NAEP reports, a type of community variable that combined community size with a school-level socioeconomic indicator was reported.
+33 In past NAEP reports, a type of community variable that combined community size with a school-level socioeconomic indicator was reported.
 Due to the problematic nature of this variable, NAEP currently reports results by Census-based descriptors.